-AMP stands for Accelerated Mobile Pages, a framework developed in order to offer websites with a clean, fast loading structure for their mobile versions.
+AMP stands for Accelerated Mobile Pages, a framework developed in order to offer websites a clean, fast-loading structure for their mobile versions.
 AMP pages follow a set of specific standards and they can be loaded from the Google AMP Cache, which makes content loading almost instantaneous.
 AMP are exact replicas of the canonical page they are based on, with the user not being able to tell the difference between the two.
-Yet, the AMP will load faster and will be easier to crawl and understand by robots.
+Yet, the AMP will load faster and will be easier to crawl and understand by bots.
 You can start using the framework at https://amp.dev/.

-AMP stands for Accelerated Mobile Pages, a web component framework developed in order to create pages designed to load instantaneously for mobiles.
+AMP stands for Accelerated Mobile Pages, a web component framework developed in order to create pages designed to load instantaneously on mobile devices.
 The loading speed of a page is a critical aspect for meeting user expectations and SEO standards.
 Most users do not have the patience to wait for a page to load for more than a few seconds.
 This is the main reason why AMP was developed.
-Another reason would be that of offering a standardized approach to building webpages, which may bring order in the chaotic world of internet pages.
+Another reason would be to offer a standardized approach to building webpages, which could bring order to the chaotic world of internet pages.

-As a website owner or developer, you can go to https://amp.dev/ and start using the framework.
+As a website owner or developer, you can go to amp.dev and start using the framework.
 You can create HTML pages from scratch or based on the canonical page you are trying to adapt to mobile.
-The AMP can be later managed within the Google Search Console account.
+The AMP can be later managed within your Google Search Console account.
 If there are problems with the way you set up AMP, you will receive notifications from Google.

 Not only is this change important for the obvious benefits it brings to users and developers (load speed, clean code, better crawlability, better UX), but also for the way it is set to change the world wide web landscape.
 It can potentially strengthen the position of Google, as the company goes from offering guidelines to web developers, to actually offering them a platform where these guidelines are already implemented and standardized, making life easier for their crawlers and scanners.